 When Generations Connect

 Four distinct generations are working together shoulder to shoulder, each with a unique set of attitudes, values, and work styles.
-To become stronger as a team, it’s important to understand these inherent generational dynamics, discerning what motivates each generation and how they communicate is essential to overcoming barriers and capitalizing on strengths.
+To become stronger as a team, it’s important to understand these inherent generational dynamics, because discerning what motivates each generation and how they communicate is essential to overcoming barriers and capitalizing on strengths.
 Tapping into the power and perspective of each generation helps everyone feel empowered, valued, and understood.
 But are you equipped to convert this form of diversity from an obstacle to an opportunity?
-This session will explain who the generations are and the why behind their differences, address the stereotypes that can cloud our judgement, and present solutions to best engage every generation.
+This session will explain who the generations are and the why behind their differences, address the stereotypes that can cloud our judgment, and present solutions to best engage every generation.

 We aim to use our generational insights to set young talent on the path to success as well as connect managers with Gen Z and young Millennials.
 The generational conversation is a two-way street, so the NextGen Series consists of two workshops that can function either paired or independently.
 Whatever route you feel is best for your team, we will help facilitate generational understanding through engaging activities, in-depth discussions, and actionable takeaways.

-• Workshop for young talent: preparing the next generation for your workplace.
 The multigenerational workplace is a labyrinth of communication and working styles—confounding for everyone, but most especially for young talent new to the workforce.
 With this workshop, we seek to ease those pains and help the next generation understand you.
 As Gen Zers and young Millennials enter your world, we work to prepare them for the complexities of a multigenerational workplace, your unique expectations, and how to navigate and succeed.
 We brief them on the strengths and backgrounds of each generation, review common clashes and how to overcome them, and hold an open conversation on how to integrate and grow within your organization.

-• Workshop for leadership: preparing you for the next generation.
 A new generation is emerging in the workforce—new expectations, work preferences, and all—so now is the time to develop a sense for who they are and what they bring to the table.
 This workshop will teach you everything you need to know about Gen Z and young Millennial employees.
 We will focus exclusively on the young talent joining your ranks, present their unique background and traits, and discuss what you can expect when working with them.
 Prepare to walk away with a better understanding of next-gen communication preferences and motivators as well as actionable tips and strategies for how to get the most out of them.

 Demystifying Millennial Management